tekumara/notes/guildai.md

 tfevents files are not ending up in the runs directory (notebook)

 guild.run will change the current directory to the run directory first, so make sure the tensorboard writer is instantiated in a function that called by `guild.run` and not beforehand.

+## Source code tracking

+Guild stores a source code snapshot under the runs directory, eg: *.guild/runs/c46af199a57f4aae9bcc5635561b6391/.guild/sourcecode/*
+However, this doesn't happen when running guild from a notebook.

 ## Packages